 Greetings from the Civil Engineering Department at the University of Kentucky

-I wish to provide you with some basic information on our program.
 We offer the bachelor’s (BSCE), master’s (MSCE) and doctoral (Ph.D.) degrees in Civil Engineering.
 We average about 430 undergraduate students per year and 70 to 100 graduate students per year.
 Undergraduate degrees (BSCE) conferred each year number 60 to 75, and graduate degrees number 25 to 35 at the MSCE level and about 5 at the Ph.D. level.
 Civil engineering is located in the Oliver H. Raymond Building, which we share with the Kentucky Transportation Center.
-The Department provides a stimulating study and research atmosphere for both students and faculty.
+The Department provides a stimulating study and research atmosphere for both students and win real money online no deposit faculty.
 The Raymond building provides state of the art laboratories and computing facilities for our students.

 Twenty full-time faculty members are actively engaged in teaching, research, and professional service.
 Ten part-time faculty members, who are local professional engineers, supplement the faculty.
 Our faculty members teach more than 65 courses in the different areas of Civil Engineering.
 A dedicated support staff also serves us.